Featured Guest Blogger: Merlin Kirschenman, P.E., CPC, M.ASCE, M. AIC

 The consensus of the majority of the people involved in preparation of the BOK-2 apparently believes the emphasis should be on more technical preparation.
 Those in industry want more professional preparation in the 5th year which includes leadership, communication, business, public policy, management and team building; which is a professional engineering master’s degree.
 The non-technical professional component of engineering is more important than the technical component for the success of an engineer as a leader and master builder.

-Therefore I propose the following:
+To improve your engineering education I propose the following:

 - There is little to be gained by extending this debate as to which approach should be followed.
 This raising the bar for engineering education will be a work in progress for a period of time.
 The main thing is to start, and modification to the process can be made as necessary to continue accomplishing the objectives.
 We should proceed with both the technical and professional approaches simultaneously.
 There is room in the system for both the technical and professional approach.